-We do not eat oil based pickles with curd or chaas.
-Sweets are not a part of everyday lunch or dinner meal but mostly everyone will have some or the other form.
-I prefer to eat simple jaggery at times when I crave for sugar, or saunf which helps in digestion as well as satisfy my sugar cravings.
+We do not eat oil-based pickles with curd or chaas.
+Sweets are not a part of everyday lunch or dinner meal but mostly everyone will have some of the other forms.
+I prefer to eat simple jaggery at times when I crave sugar, or saunf which helps in digestion as well as satisfy my sugar cravings.

 Today I am Sharing our everyday North Indian Lunch thali, I have been grown up eating.
 This thali was a typical thali where the dal, sabji and salad used to change daily.

 To date, this has been my most satisfying and comforting meals of all.
 Anyday I would eat this to my full satisfaction and have nostalgic memories, where my mom use to cook garam garam (hot) roti(phulka) and we use to wait for our turns to get the roti.